GENERAL PROCEDURES ESTABLISHED FOR

 The forms available on Judge Taddonio’s website and the Local Bankruptcy Forms of the United States Bankruptcy Court for the Western District of Pennsylvania shall be used in pending cases when applicable.

 All proposed orders filed with the Court shall identify the drafter of the document with the indication “Prepared by: ____________” at the end of the order immediately preceding the line for the date and the Court’s signature.
+Each page of any proposed order shall be numbered consecutively.
 Consent orders or agreed-to orders shall include signature blocks for each consenting party and otherwise comply with Local Rule 5005-6(c)(1) or (c)(2).

 Courtroom Deputy Clerks (Revised 7/1/2014)